Table of Contents

 What we are trying to achieve with a safe HVT is like a car road-test where we want to get from A to B as fast as necessary, stopping at B.

 We accelerate up to the maximum speed obtained during the final thrust distance, and then rapidly decelerate.

-If we have prepared the joint properly, (if you wish, refer back to here) then there is only a short distance and direction left for the joint to safely move and cavitate.
+If we have prepared the joint properly then there is only a short distance and direction left for the joint to safely move and cavitate.

 Slowly covering that remaining distance will not overcome the resistance of the segment to change.
 Slow speed means insufficient energy.

 A faster speed overcomes resistance, resulting in successful cavitation.